AntonioRBLX/UI-Libs/FPSLibrary/README.md

 		RememberJoins = true
 	};
 	KeySystem = {
-		Enabled = true; -- The thread will yield until key is validated Keys = {"key1","key2","key3"}; -- An array of valid keys.
-Recommended to set this to nil if GrabKeyFromSite is true FileName = "Key"; -- Must keep it unique, otherwise other scripts using FPSLibrary may overwrite your file RememberKey = true; -- Will not ask for the key unless key has expired KeyTimeLimit = 86400; -- in seconds
+		Enabled = false; -- The thread will yield until key is validated Keys = {"key1","key2","key3"}; -- An array of valid keys.
+Recommended to set this to nil if GrabKeyFromSite is true FileName = "Key"; -- Must keep it unique, otherwise other scripts using FPSLibrary may overwrite your file RememberKey = false; -- Will not ask for the key unless key has expired KeyTimeLimit = 86400; -- in seconds
 		GrabKeyFromSite = false; -- Gets key from a website WebsiteURL = ""; -- (eg. https://linkvertise.com/<link>)
 		KeyRAWURL = ""; -- (eg. https://raw.githubusercontent.com/<username>/<directory> or https://pastebin.com/raw/<paste>)
-		JSONDecode = true; -- If RAW website is in json format (must be written in an array eg. ["key1","key2","key3"]) }
+		JSONDecode = false; -- If RAW website is in json format (must be written in an array eg. ["key1","key2","key3"]) }
 })
 ```